jhpyle/docassemble/_docs/initial.md

 The `metadata` block and the [`set_title()` function] can be used to modify other aspects of the navigation bar.

-If an `exit link` is provided, the behavior of the "Exit" link can be modified.
-(The "Exit" menu option is displayed when the [`show login`] directive is set to `False`.)
+<a name="exit link"></a>If an `exit link` is provided, the behavior of
+the "Exit" link can be modified.
+(The "Exit" menu option is displayed when the [`show login` configuration directive] is set to `False` or the [`show login` metadata directive] in an interview is set to `False`.)
 The value can be either `exit` or `leave.` If it is `exit`, then when the user clicks the link, they will be logged out (if they are logged in) and their interview answers will be deleted from the server.
 If it is `leave`, the user will be logged out (if they are logged in), but the interview answers will not be deleted from the server.
 It can be important to keep the interview answers on the server if [background tasks] are still running.

-If `exit label` is provided, the given text will be used in place of the word "Exit" on the "Exit" menu option.
+<a name="exit label"></a>If `exit label` is provided, the given text
+will be used in place of the word "Exit" on the "Exit" menu option.
 This text is passed through the [`word()`] function, so that it can be translated into different languages.

 If you set `unlisted: True` for an interview that has an entry in the [`dispatch`] list in your [configuration], the interview will be